GfSE/SAF-Specification/stakeholders.md

 * Who provides the inputs to a critical function?
 # Supplier
 Definition - Supplier:
-organization or an individual that enters into an agreement with the Acquirer for the supply of a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
+Organization or an individual that enters into an agreement with the Acquirer for the supply of a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
 The Supplier is the organization or individual that enters into an agreement with the Acquirer to supply a product or service.
 Usually, the system architect and the developers for make-items are part of the supplier’s organization.
 Other terms commonly used for Supplier are contractor, producer, seller or vendor.

 ## Concern